 The short answer is: no one diet works best for everyone.
 We’re all different and often find that different things work for different people.

-Personally, I am gluten-free but that’s it.
-Other than not eating gluten, I just focus on eating as healthy as possible, keeping my blood sugar balanced and avoiding caffeine and alcohol.
-I was also dairy-free for several months but saw no benefits, so returned to consuming dairy.
+I was once also dairy-free for several months but saw no benefits, so returned to consuming dairy.

 There are plenty of different ways to eat out there and different dietary changes work for different people.
 This article will explore my belief that as we are all unique, we have to discover what personally works for us when it comes to diet, and also, what will and won’t add more stress to our plate when it comes to obsessing about food restrictions (which won’t help your health either).